Cigerxwîn: Works

 Cigerxwîn began writing poetry in 1924.
-After the collapse of the Sheikh Said rebellion, he became a member of the Xoybûn party, which was established by exiled Kurdish intellectuals in Syria.
-He began writing works on Kurdish history.
+Following the collapse of the Sheikh Said rebellion, he joined the Xoybûn organization, which had been established by exiled Kurdish intellectuals in Syria.
+During this period, he also began writing works on Kurdish history.

-Following the Sheikh Said rebellion, he started publishing his poems in the Kurdish journal Hawar.
-His poetry expresses the ideas of modern romanticism and realism while maintaining the classical form of traditional Kurdish poetry.
-In his poems, he sharply criticizes the backward feudal and religious establishments which he considered the main reason for the Kurdish workers' and peasants' miserable living conditions.
-He also maintained that these backward forces are the main obstacle to ultimate Kurdish freedom and independence.
-In 1961, he created a new Kurdish language department, focused on Northern Kurdish (Kurmanji), at the University of Baghdad.
-During the same period, he was working in the Kurdish section of Radio Baghdad.
+After the Sheikh Said rebellion, he started publishing his poems in the Kurdish journal Hawar.
+His poetry combined elements of modern Romanticism and literary realism while preserving the classical style of traditional Kurdish poetry.
+In his works, he sharply criticized the feudal and religious establishments, which he viewed as the primary causes of the poor living conditions endured by Kurdish workers and peasants.
+He also argued that these conservative forces represented a major obstacle to Kurdish freedom and independence.

+In 1961, he helped establish a Kurdish language department focused on Northern Kurdish (Kurmanji) at the University of Baghdad.
+During the same period, he worked in the Kurdish section of Radio Baghdad.

-Cigerxwîn wrote in the Kurmanji dialect, and his poetry has had such an enormous influence on the Kurdish people and culture throughout the Kurdistan region in the Middle East, that the time during his writing is often called the "Cigerxwîn period" in Kurdish poetry.
-He took good care of the old heritage of classical Kurdish poets like Jaziri and Ehmedê Xanî.
-His poetry is simple and revolutionary with a strong popular appeal often at the expense of the aesthetic.
-He published eight collections of his poems, a book on Kurdistan's history, a Kurdish dictionary, and a book on Kurdish folklore.
+Cigerxwîn wrote primarily in the Kurmanji dialect, and his poetry had a profound influence on Kurdish society and culture throughout Kurdistan.
+Because of this influence, the era in which he wrote is often referred to as the "Cigerxwîn period" in Kurdish poetry.
+He preserved and promoted the literary heritage of classical Kurdish poets such as Melayê Cizîrî and Ehmedê Xanî.
+His poetry is noted for its simple, revolutionary language and strong popular appeal, often prioritizing message and accessibility over aesthetic complexity.

+He published eight poetry collections, a book on the history of Kurdistan, a Kurdish dictionary, and a work on Kurdish folklore.